-Yeah we have, an employee who worked with us for six years left, and we had a replacement lined up for them but we were unable to offer them that job in the end.
+Yeah we have, an employee who worked with us for six years left, we had a replacement lined up for them but we were unable to offer them that job in the end.
 Our profit margins have been slashed by almost 20% so we have to be really careful.
-I’ve cut print advertising in all publications going forward, and I love magazines – I’ve never thrown away a skate mag in 28 years!
+I’ve cut print advertising in all publications going forward, I love magazines – I’ve never thrown away a skate mag in 28 years!
 So that’s really unfortunate.
 We’re also trying to keep lower numbers of stock and just generally make the business a lot leaner.
 I love working with smaller brands too, and they really don’t have much profit margin to work with, so now I have to be a bit more cautious with things like that.

 What long term effects do you expect to see?